-When picking a rehab or nursing home, everyone would love the luxury of time and their own private attorney to review the admission paperwork.
-Unfortunately, that is simply not the case in the real world.
+You are trying to choose a rehab facility or nursing home.
+Wouldn’t you love to have the luxury of having an attorney review and negotiate the terms of the admission paperwork for you?
+Unfortunately, that is simply not the way things work in the real world.

-In many cases, a nursing home or rehab admission is totally unplanned.
-In a typical scenario, mom or dad falls at home and fractures the hip for which there is an entire hip replacement.
-The family is surprised when the day after the surgery, mom or dad begins her rehab and there is a visit from the social worker asking about where they will go next.
-In many cases, the family is told their parent cannot go home and must go to a rehab.
+In the real world, the facility has crafted the agreement it wants and your only choice is to sign it or find another facility.
+In many cases, the admission to the nursing home or rehab admission is totally unplanned.
+And, whether by virtue of time pressure, logistical restrictions, financial restrictions or the like, you may have few options available In a typical scenario, mom or dad falls at home and fractures a hip, leading to a hip replacement.
+The family is surprised when they receive a visit from the social worker asking the family where mom or dad it to be sent next.
+This visit often happens right after the surgery.
+In many cases, the family is told their parent simply cannot go home and must go to a rehab.
 In other cases, the family has to make the difficult decision that their parent cannot go home and must go into a nursing home because it is too dangerous at home.
 The family – who has no experience picking a nursing home – is handed a list of nearby places.
-Most families pick the facility that is nearest to their home.
+Most families make this decision based only on the location of the facility, choosing the one which is nearest to their home.

 At admission, the family will meet with an admissions director.
 Usually, a long, complicated, and difficult to read contract is presented to the family at admission.
-These documents are typically over 20 pages long, with attachments and addendums.
-In some cases, they require an advanced degree to understand.
+These documents are typically over 20 pages long, with attachments and addenda.
 In most cases, the admission director will simply flip pages and tell the family to “sign here.”

-Somewhere, buried in the middle of all this, in complex legal terms, is the arbitration clause.
-This is a paragraph or page that says if something terrible happens, or you loved one is killed, you give up your right to sue in court.
+Somewhere, buried in the middle of all this, in complex legal terms, the facility often buries an arbitration clause.
+This clause states that if something terrible happens, or you loved one is killed, you give up your right to sue in court.
 Instead, you will go before a private mediator – a person hired to resolve the dispute.
 There is no jury, judge, or right to appeal, just the private mediator whose decision is totally binding.
 The arbitrator is not accountable to anyone.

 The admissions people are hoping you miss the importance of this in the document, because no matter how much the document says that arbitration saves you time and money, this is not true.
 The reason companies want arbitration is because studies show that awards at arbitration are smaller than in court – by about 35%!